MushfiqM-SU/Space-Invaders/README.txt

 Enemies and the Boss were hand created by Kyan

+Collisions, Player and Bullets were coded by Mushfiq

 Sound:

 All background music was implemented by Matthew, however all music was download from pixabay, a royalty free site, and was modified (ie. shortened) for the purposes for the game